 This section outlines the procedures to be followed by developers and/or property owners in order to obtain approval of a commercial access or a State-maintained subdivision street.
-A full review of the plans includes, at minimum, comments from the Traffic Section, the respective Maintenance District, Bicycle and Pedestrian Group, and Development Coordination before the letter is issued.
+A full review of the plans includes, at minimum, comments from various groups within DelDOT including, but not limited to, the Traffic Section, the respective Maintenance District, Bicycle and Pedestrian Group, and Development Coordination before the letter is issued.
 Other Sections from DelDOT shall be included as needed.
 Access applications, construction permits and procedures for residential units are outlined in Chapter 7.
 The estimated review time by DelDOT is based on a complete submission.
 Incomplete submissions will be returned to the developer for resubmission.
 This process is illustrated in Figures P3-a and P3-b.